 When Miles was diagnosed in 1995, his family determined right away that Miles would have as normal and carefree a life as possible.
 Their journey with him provided firsthand experience of the daily challenges of fighting cancer.
 In 1996, Miles succumbed to a brain tumor (gliioblastoma).
-A few years later, the Perret family started GAMES OF ACADIANA, a family oriented fundraising event, first held August 25, 2001.
-The amazing success of the first GAMES enabled the Miles Perret Center to open less than a year later.
+A few years later, the Perret family started Games of Acadiana, a family oriented fundraising event, first held August 25, 2001.
+The amazing success of the first Game Day enabled the Miles Perret Center to open less than a year later.

-GAMES OF ACADIANA is still the principle source of funding for Miles Perret Cancer Services though MPCS hosts other small events throughout the year.
+Games of Acadiana is still the principle source of funding for Miles Perret Cancer Services though MPCS hosts other small events throughout the year.
 Additionally, MPCS accepts private donations, memorial gifts, and grants.
 MPCS is a 501(c)3 non-profit organization.

 Deciding to act ...
 Our Mission